-Over the last year, homes have become the Swiss army knife of buildings.
+Do you work from home?
+Over the last two years, homes have become the Swiss army knife of buildings.
 It’s your office, your school, your restaurant, your gym, your hair salon… the list goes on and on.
 One thing that never seems to make the list these days?
 Your space to rest.

 Pick a space in your house where you will not work under any circumstances